 – our or another credit provider’s opinion that you have committed a serious credit infringement (that is, acted fraudulently or shown an intention not to comply with your credit obligations);

 – the start and end dates, credit limits and certain terms and conditions of your credit arrangements;

 – publicly available information relevant to your credit worthiness;

 – certain insolvency information from the National Personal Insolvency Index;

 – information derived by credit reporting bureaus from the above information (eg assessments and ratings in respect of your credit worthiness); and

 – information we derive from the above information (eg our own assessments and ratings in respect of your credit worthiness).
 This information may include information about your arrangements with other credit providers as well as with us.

-The purposes include but aren’t limited to:
+Our purposes for collecting, using and disclosing credit-related personal information include but aren’t limited to:

 – assessing credit applications;